 About the course

-You will spend one day a week at University, developing your subject knowledge along with other trainees, but most of the time you will be developing your skills and knowledge at St Paul’s Academy, Tunmarsh or Sarah Bonnell.
+You will spend one day a week at University, developing your subject knowledge along with other trainees, but most of the time you will be developing your skills and knowledge at the London Academy of Excellence.
 3 hours of Professional Studies training a week, led by our experienced Senior School Professional Tutor and specialist staff such as our Literacy, EAL, SEN and G&T co-ordinators covering topics such as lesson planning, marking and assessment, pastoral issues, classroom management and different teaching and learning strategies.
 Weekly meetings with an experienced subject mentor focusing on developing your subject knowledge and skills and review of targets is an important part of your training.